jijames/ThinkingForest/_posts/2020-02-28-Revisiting-the-Inbox.md

    1. Trash or Someday or Reference
 3. Actionable - Yes
    1. <5 min? - Do it, then delete
-   2. >5 min? - In the task list
+   2. 5 min+? - In the task list
       1. Email contains useful info - Info (tag)
       2. No info - delete
 4. Review someday/maybe - 1 yr